-Women, please try to avoid these 5 holiday fashion mistakes.
+Please try to avoid these five holiday fashion mistakes.

 Some organizations allow additional guests, but many do not.
 Remember that this is an officially sponsored company event.
 All of the planning decisions have already been carefully weighed, and many legitimate reasons exist behind such decisions, including the accounting of expenses.

 If guests are excluded on the invitation, schedule a different party with your friends and family members, and leave them at home this year.